Marrnyula Mununggurr: Career

 She has also been part of a major contemporary art survey, hosted by the Museum of Contemporary Art in Sydney in 2009, under the title of Making it New: Focus on Contemporary Australian Art.
 Of the works included in this survey, her bark painting titled Love me Safely had previously been part of a national exhibit in Canberra from 1994 to 1995, called Don’t Leave Me This Way: Art in the Age of AIDS.
 Since this 1994-1995 exhibit, Munungurr has remained a proponent of Aboriginal and Torres Strait Islanders battling disease and through her work has helped raise awareness regarding these issues.

 One of the five artists from Arnhem Land chosen, Mununggurr, took part in the Djalkiri: We are Standing on their names: Blue Mud Bay project (2009-2010).
 This project was designed to celebrate the Yolngu people of the Yilpara and Blue Mud Bay region, through the commemoration of ancestors by song, dance, paintings and other forms of artistic expression.
 Here Marrnyula was particular in which artwork she presented, painting her mother’s design of the sailing cloth, a motif intrinsically connected to that of Yilpara and the sea rights ceremony of Blue Mud Bay.

 Her exhibition of 252 small bark paintings, titled Ganybu in 2015 at the Gertrude Street Contemporary in Melbourne provided the artist with another opportunity to showcase her Djapu clan design.
+The grids painted on these small bark paintings reference the fishtrap that caught Mäṉa and the land she comes from.
+The billabongs, ridges, and high banks of Waṉḏawuy, are painted in natural ochre.
 This work was subsequently acquired by the National Gallery of Victoria, and included in the exhibition Who's Afraid of Colour?.
 In 2019, Marrnyula completed another installation, made up of 297 small bark paintings, as a commission for the Kluge-Ruhe Aboriginal Art Collection.
 The work was exhibited at the 2019 Tarnanthi festival at the Art Gallery of South Australia.

 She is also a firm advocate against climate change, helping promote awareness through her artwork like in her shared exhibition Zero Metres Above Sea Level, on display in Sydney since 2016.
 Through her work, environmentalists and botanists have studied the effects of modern day climate change and on the communities predicted to be most affected by it.

 She remains a senior and well-respected printmaker at Yirrkala Printspace.

+Marrnyula has been working with Buku-Larrngay Mulka, a leading studio in printmaking, since the 1980s.
+She has had pieces installed in Cross Art Projects, Gertrude Contemporary, and the NGV.